obestwalter/mau-mau/docs/implementation/explore.md

 ### [strategy.py](https://github.com/obestwalter/mau-mau/blob/master/mau_mau/strategy.py): how to play

+Classes that implement different player behaviours.

+!!! note
-**Note:** A player has a strategy, but the player also attaches it to the active rule, so that it can be queried for the wanted suit if a Jack is on the table.
+    A player has a strategy, but the player also attaches it to the active rule, so that it can be queried for the wanted suit if a Jack is on the table.

 #### BasicStrategy